 And here are a couple of resources you can use to do just that!

 - I recently updated my guidebook called “PC Maintenance & Windows Tune-up” which supplements a class I teach about the subject in Lincoln, NE.
-If you are interested in purchasing a copy, just email me at [email protected]
+If you are interested in purchasing a copy, you can CLICK HERE to visit my Learning Store.

 The Bottom Line